By dentist Dr. Richard Mitchell

 For pain after tooth extraction, I would recommend a dose of 600mg every eight hours.
 After 3 days, the discomfort should have improved enough that you can cut the dose in half.

 you something with codeine in it, such as Vicodin.
 This is much

 Getting a tooth out is never going to be fun, but the very least you expect from it is to get rid of your toothache.
-So it can come as something of a surprise to find out that you can still get pain after tooth extraction!
-Hopefully I've been able to explain why this might happen, and give you some hints about what you can do to help things settle down.
+So it can come as something of a surprise to find out that you can still get pain after tooth extraction which lasts for several weeks!